Drug Target Discovery Technology | Protein Interference

 Phoremost’s technology aims to discover drug targets that remain intractable or undetected using conventional technologies, facilitating drug development for diseases such as cancer.
 Their novel SITESEEKER platform uses PROTEINi (or protein interference) – a new phenotypic screening method that identifies unexpected druggable sites that aren’t apparent with other technologies.

 PROTEINi libraries encode millions of different proteins allowing identification of target-interaction sites throughout the whole proteome.
-Random42’s mechanism of action (MoA) animation for Phoremost shows how PROTEINi uses phenotypic screening to rapidly identify the key target-interaction sites involved in the disease being studied.
+This mechanism of action (MoA) animation shows how PROTEINi uses phenotypic screening to rapidly identify the key target-interaction sites involved in the disease being studied.
 This allows the discovery of novel drug targets including targets that were previously deemed ‘undruggable’.

 This animation appears on the Phoremost technology page to showcase the potential of PROTEINi technology for drug discovery programs.

 Are you interested in seeing how our award-winning medical animation can help you?

 Random42 constantly strives to innovate in the medical animation space.
 Get in touch for a consultation on your next project.